Alternatives to Lawyers

 They Are Not Lawyers

-All online companies, from Rocket Lawyer to LegalZoom, state clearly that they are not lawyers and cannot give legal advice.
+All online companies, from LegalZoom to Rocket Lawyer, state clearly that they are not lawyers and cannot give legal advice.
 They recommend speaking with an attorney if you have legal questions.
-Some companies even have live lawyers you can call and speak with, but of course you do not develop a relationship with that lawyer, you pay extra, and your time with that attorney is limited.
+Some companies even have a network of live lawyers you can call and speak with, but of course you do not develop a relationship with that lawyer, you pay extra, and your time with that attorney is limited.

 They Could Cost More Money in the Long Run